MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 that key was pressed or released, the 7th bit indicates whether the rotary-encoder has a change, and the 8th bit indicates whether that change was clock- or counter-clockwise.

-For better or worse, all byte-values are valid, although some may represent keys that do not exist, since there are 28 keys, but 32 slots for the 5 bits indicating the matrix-index.
+For better or worse, almost all bit-patterns are valid, some may represent keys that do not exist, since there are 28 keys, but 32 slots for the 5 bits indicating the matrix-index.

 I used the [bitvec](https://docs.rs/bitvec/latest/bitvec/) crate for bit-manipulation, that library is excellent.
+I warmly recommend it, even though I went with a more custom solution for performance reasons (I made some specific optimizations to my use-case, see 'Performance').

 ## Keymap